Deci-AI/super-gradients/documentation/source/PoseEstimation.md

 ### 1. Generate the training data.

 Training data for rescoring is a function of dataset and pose estimation model.
-To generate this training & validation data we need to run inference for pose estimation model on the dataset and save the training data.
+To generate the training & validation data for rescoding model we run inference on the original dataset (COCO in this example) using our pretrained pose estimation model and save it's predictions.
 The rescoring model input are poses `[B,J,3]` and the outputs are the rescoring scores `[B,1]`.
-Targets are computed object-keypoint similarity (OKs) between predicted pose and ground-truth pose.
+Our targets are computed object-keypoint similarity (OKs) scores between predicted pose and ground-truth pose.
 This step should be done using utility script:

 ```bash